Guide to Tax Professionals & Tax Companies That Help Resolve Tax Issues

 A tax attorney offers many benefits that other types of tax professionals do not offer.
 Typically a tax attorney is used when dealing with complex, legal, or advanced tax areas.

 An enrolled agent can represent any taxpayer with simple to very complex tax problems.
 Enrolled agents are licensed tax professionals that are competent in tax law.
 Check out this guide to understanding the types of work that enrolled agents do and details on how to find the best enrolled agent near you to help with your particular tax problem.

 CPAs are certified tax professionals that can help with a variety of tax issues and tax planning.
 Look at the above link to understand what you can expect a CPA to help with.

 Wondering if you should hire a CPA or an enrolled agent?
 To help you decide, this guide breaks down the differences between these two tax pros.
 Ultimately, both can help with IRS and state tax issues, and the most important consideration is not their professional licensing but whether or not they have experience with your specific issue.

 Certified Tax Resolution Specialists are licensed tax professionals that are certified by the American Society of Tax Problem Solvers to resolve tax problems with various taxing authorities.
 Enrolled Agents, CPAs, and Tax Attorneys who meet educational and experience requirements can obtain this designation by passing an exam.

 Tax relief companies employ a variety of tax professionals that help with tax problems.
 They may have a team of enrolled agents, CPAs, and attorneys on staff.
 Most of them also employ a team of salespeople as well that handle the intake.
-If you are doing a search to find the best tax relief companies, you may see the same companies show up over and over.
+If you are doing a search to find the best tax relief companies, you may see the same companies over and over.
 Are these really the best companies?
 Not necessarily.
 This guide goes over the best practices for choosing a tax relief company using credible advice from the FTC.